-Amy Cuddy, social psychologist of Harvard Business School, talked about what people do while do while waiting for a job interview to start in a popular TEDGlobal presentation.
+Amy Cuddy, social psychologist at Harvard Business School, talked about what people do while waiting for a job interview to start in a popular TEDGlobal presentation.

 “You're sitting down.
 You're looking at your iPhone or Android.
 You're looking at your notes."